derekthecool/PloverStenoDictionaries/plover/personal.md

 SKWAOERD: it is really weird # Out of order (is + it + weird (WAOERD)) ST*: it is # Reverse of ST (is it)
 WRARPBD : work around
+TWEUL : it will # Replaces twill which I'll never use
 ```

 ## Slang